seanbollin/ocaml-fnf/PITCHME.md

 val sum : int -> int -> int = <fun>
 ```

-OCaml is a strongly statically typed language that uses type inference to work out types so you don't have to.
+<p style="font-size: 32px;">OCaml is a strongly statically typed language that uses type inference to work out types so you don't have to.</p>

-OCaml does not do any implicit casting.
+<p style="font-size: 32px;">OCaml does not do any implicit casting.</p>

 ---